|

 from oppression or lack of governmental control.
 It has gone further than

 that.
-It has become, especially in the young people today, a state of mind,
+It has become, especially in the young people today, a state of

-just simply having the choice to do or not to do.
+or maybe just simply having the choice to do or not to do.

 The Anarchist